 This is part three of a four part series on remodeling your bathroom.
 Learn how to budget for your bathroom remodel here.

 Figuring how long your bathroom renovation is going to take involves a number of things.
-If everything goes perfectly, the renovation should take 23 working days.
+If everything goes perfectly, the bathroom makeover should take 23 working days.
 This translates into 4 1/2 weeks if the contractor doesn’t work on the weekends.
 The problem is, rarely does a bathroom renovation go this smoothly.
 There may be issues with the plumbing, an electrician may run late, or a problem could be discovered when the bathroom is stripped down to the studs.
+Keep scrolling to find out more about a typical bathroom renovation timeline and what can potentially cause delays!

 After Demolition Starts

 When demolition starts on your bathroom renovation, your project is just beginning.
 Your contractor will need to remove any old materials, strip down walls, and get rid of old flooring.
 Depending on the size of your bathroom, demolition can take several days.
-During the demolition process, your contractor may find issues with the sub-flooring that need to be addressed before the project can move forward.
+During the demolition process, your contractor may find issues with the sub-flooring that needs immediate bathroom floor renovation before the project can move forward.
 This is a time when delays are common.
-When old material is removed, problems that your contractor was not aware of are discovered.
+When old material is removed, problems that your bathroom remodeling contractor was not aware of are discovered.
+These instances will always alter your construction schedule.

 Installing New Plumbing or Electricity